apache/mnemonic/site/develop/bylaws.md

 ## Decision Making

-Within the Metron project, different types of decisions require different forms of approval.
+Within the mnemonic project, different types of decisions require different forms of approval.
 For example, the previous section describes several decisions which require "consensus approval."
 This section defines how voting is performed, the types of